DismissedGv/performance-aware-space-shooter/README.md

 * Shooting
 * Waves of enemies

-This was really interesting, thank you Cornelius!
+This was really hard and interesting, thank you Cornelius!